South Shore Road

 They can explain how everything works and make sure your every wish is

 taken care of.
-In particular, you will find the Captain to be a fount of
+In particular, you will find the Captain to be a fountain of

 knowledge – most have lead interesting and varied careers at sea.